CodeProjects72/Themes-and-Icons/README.md

 # Themes & Icons

-> Guía de instalación y configuración de temas GTK e iconos para Linux.
+> Installation and configuration guide for GTK themes and icons for Linux.

-Personaliza el escritorio Linux de una forma sencilla y moderna.
+Customize your Linux desktop in a simple and modern way.

-### Distribuciones
+### Distributions

 - Debian
 - Arch Linux
 - Fedora

-### Temas
+### Themes

 - Orchis
 - Layan